Transactions

-In the simplest explanation, the node the client connects to acts as the transaction manager.
-The node acquires the necessary locks, talks to the leaders for the keys involved in the transaction, the transaction is committed to the leader, and finally replicated to the respective followers.
+A node the client connects to acts as the transaction manager.
+This transaction manager acquires the necessary locks, talks to the leaders for the keys involved in the transaction, communicates with the transaction status tablet, and then the transaction is committed to the leader and replicated to the respective followers.

 The Transaction Processing System Benchmark(TPC-C) is the gold standard for measuring the transaction processing capacity of a database.
 It simulates order entry for a wholesale parts supplier.
 It includes a mixture of transaction types, including the following: